wltrimbl/2014-01-08-iastate/lessons/swc-testing/R-testing.md

 title: ISU Bootcamp Computing Practices Tutorial
 ---

-# An aside - how to write and execute an R script on the command line

-An R script can be written in any text editor.
-For example, here is a simple R script that you can write and save as test.R.

-    #!/usr/bin/Rscript

-    cat("Hello world", sep="\n")

-To run this script on the command line, you could type:

-    Rscript test.R

-And you should see the output as:

-    Hello world

-Sometimes you want to be able to pass values to an R script that are manipulated by your program.
-To do this, we could use the following and save it in a script called test-args.R:

-    #!/bin/usr/Rscript

-    args <- commandArgs(TRUE) #tells R your going to be passing arguments cat(args[1], sep="\n")
-    cat(args[2], sep="\n")
-    cat(args[3], sep="\n")

-Then when we execute this script with arguments passed, like so:

-    Rscript test-args.R one two three

-Or...

-    Rscript test-args.R 1 2 3

-It will return as an output the first three arguments.

-We're going to be learning how to execute functions and tests in R using this trick next.

 # Testing (Not just your own code) & Debugging (Mostly your own code)

 ## Why do we test?